owl-app/clean-architecture/README.md

 ## Project details

-A simple application with articles, whose aim is to demonstrate the hexagonal architecture in PHP using CQRS.
+A simple application with articles, whose aim is to demonstrate the clean architecture in PHP using CQRS.
 It also includes several useful functionalities that can be used in target production applications.

-### Hexagonal Architecture
+### Clean Architecture

 This structure using also modules and diffrent apps.